-This week’s share provided oranges, strawberries, apriums, avocados, carrots, onions, mixed salad greens, mint, kale, spinach, broccoli greens, radishes, and beets, plus two new recipes to try.
-The 100% organic food was picked early this morning, and the whole bag cost me less than half of what I would have paid for conventional produce at the grocery store.
+The 100% organic food was picked yesterday, and the whole box cost you less than half of what you would have paid for conventional produce at the grocery store.

 What is Community Supported Agriculture?

-Over the last 20 years, CSA or Community Supported Agriculture has become an increasingly popular way for people to buy local, seasonal—often organic—food directly from a farmer at a great price.
+Over the last 20 years, Community Supported Agriculture programs, or CSAs, have become an increasingly popular way for people to buy local, seasonal—often organic—food directly from a farmer at a great price.

 CSAs are popping up all over the country as the demand for local, farm-fresh food grows.
 These days, if you live within 100 miles of a farm, you probably live within 100 miles of a CSA!

-This arrangement has many advantages for both the farmer and the buyer.
+This arrangement has many advantages for both the farmer and the customer.

 Farmers enjoy: